tiagoporto/generator-swill-boilerplate/README.md

 * [Usage](#usage)
 * [License](license)

 ## Features

 * Clean the assets (images, css, js) in the project to maintain the directory organized
 * Compress Images
+* Generate Sprites with .png
-* Generate Sprites
+* Generate Sprites with .svg and a fallback .png
-* Concatenate And Minify JavaScript
+* Concatenate And Minify Scripts
 * Analyze JavaScript with jshint
+* Compile Stylus
-* Functions and [mixins](https://github.com/tiagoporto/sass-mixins) to use with Sass
+* Functions and mixins to use with Stylus
-* Compile Sass
-* Generate sourcemap to help develop with sass
 * Notify when tasks are complete
 * Monitors changes in the files and reload browser with [BrowserSync](http://www.browsersync.io/)
 * Configs from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)